 Lets face it, we all get a little bit caught up sometimes.
 If you’re in a military relationship like myself, than you know exactly what I mean.
 We get so busy trying to plan around training cycles and deployments, that our life starts to have very little balance.
 I meet so many military girlfriends, boyfriends, and spouses who are caught up in their loved ones goals, career, and duty, and they have lost who they are, and what they want.

 I can’t say that this is something that’s easy to avoid, because at some point, we all go through it.
-When Kyle joined the Army I was a sophomore in college, and the end of my degree seemed so far away (even though it wasn’t).
+When my husband joined the Army I was a sophomore in college, and the end of my degree seemed so far away (even though it wasn’t).
 Luckily for me, it was spring and school was almost over for the year.
 But even then, I would leave class early, or even skip classes, because I knew he would be gone in July.
 I told myself that seeing him as often as possible was more important than going to class.
 But what that translates into is that seeing him (even when I knew he would be back after training) was more important than a successful education.

 For a long time, my life revolved around the fact that Kyle is in the military.
 I started to forget who I wanted to be, and it ended up hurting our relationship because I wasn’t me anymore.
 I had always made my own money, so I wasn’t financially dependent on Kyle in any way.
 But I felt like I was dependent on him in all the other ways.